theRealestAEP/open-geospy/README.md

 # Open Geospy

-Open Geospy is a street-view crawling and visual search stack.
+Open Geospy is an open source version of geospy.ai it includes 4M+ embeddings from captures taken from San Francisco currently

 This repo is currently focused on:
 - collecting Street View image data into Postgres + local files,